MicrosoftDocs/dynamics-365-customer-engagement/ce/marketing/gdpr.md

 Most [!INCLUDE[pn-microsoftcrm](../includes/pn-dynamics-365.md)] installations are customized to meet the specific needs of each organization that uses it.
 Some organizations have in-house developers, and some organizations work with external partners or consultants to implement their customizations.
 Either way, you must customize your [!INCLUDE[pn-microsoftcrm](../includes/pn-dynamics-365.md)] system to enable its built-in GDPR compliance tools to function correctly.

 Among other things, you must be able to identify all data structures (including tables, entities, and fields) that contain personal information.
 You should establish mechanics that allow you to easily discover, deliver, update, and/or delete this data when requested by your customer.
-- For more information on how Dynamic 365 helps you on essential data tasks like discovering, managing, protecting, and reporting for your GDPR compliance see the guide [Microsoft Dynamics 365 helps enable data privacy for GDPR compliance](https://www.microsoft.com/en-us/TrustCenter/CloudServices/dynamics365/GDPR) in the [Microsoft Trust Center](https://www.microsoft.com/en-us/trustcenter).
+- For more information on how Dynamic 365 helps you with essential data tasks like discovering, managing, protecting, and reporting for your GDPR compliance see the guide [Microsoft Dynamics 365 helps enable data privacy for GDPR compliance](https://www.microsoft.com/en-us/TrustCenter/CloudServices/dynamics365/GDPR) in the [Microsoft Trust Center](https://www.microsoft.com/en-us/trustcenter).
 - For details about how to use the [!INCLUDE[pn-microsoftcrm](../includes/pn-dynamics-365.md)] API implement custom GDPR related functionality for your [!INCLUDE[pn-marketing-business-app-module-name](../includes/pn-marketing-business-app-module-name.md)] system, see the [Developer Guide (Marketing)](developer/marketing-developer-guide.md).
 - If you're looking for a partner to help you come into compliance, try searching in our [Microsoft Solution Providers database](https://www.microsoft.com/en-us/solution-providers/search).